 Now, tearing down a fence is different from falling off a cliff.
 So there are limits.
 I’m not advocating for a free-for-all.
 But let’s not rob our kids of decision-making wisdom just because we’re afraid they’ll fall off the cliff.

 This leads to the next thing we’d do all over again.

-We would do whatever it takes to keep our kids talking.
+2. Do whatever it takes to keep your kids talking.

 We learned that we can work through anything together if we can Just.
 Keep.
 Them.
 Talking.

 Our kids are just like us.
 We can make wise decisions and can work through anything if we talk it out, allowing others to offer the right kind of input.

 Our oldest son is now a passionate follower of Christ, but for two years in high school he wondered if God might be a fable.
 We spent countless hours shooting baskets in the driveway as he talked it over, and over, and over.